PammillerPersonal/open-source-policy/checkmarx_poc.md

 # Checkmarx Proof of Concept

-This proof of concept was initiated in the GSA CTO office to facilitate implementation of the Federal Source Code Policy, M-16-21.
-The intent was to stand up a code development pipeline using a coding platform for version control, continuous integration for build checking and merging, static code analysis to code scanning, and communications of status back to the developer.
+Engineered and written by [Joe Castle](https://github.com/jcastle) 5/2/18

-The tool pipeline included: GitHub --> CircleCI --> Checkmarx SAST & OSA --> Slack.
+This proof of concept was initiated in the GSA CTO office to facilitate implementation of the Federal Source Code Policy, M-16-21 with the intention of open sourcing more GSA IT code.
+The goal was to stand up a code development pipeline similar to our open source pipeline but for scanning closed source code to make open source.

 ---